 Founded in 1946 in north-central Idaho, Regence and its affiliates employ more than 600 people in Boise, Lewiston, Pocatello and Coeur d’Alene, driving more than $68 million in annual economic activity throughout the state, according to ECONorthwest.
 Additionally, Regence, together with its corporate foundation and employees, contributed more than $2.1 million to benefit 112 different nonprofit organizations in 2020.

 About Regence BlueShield of Idaho

-Regence BlueShield of Idaho, based in Lewiston, has been serving Idahoans for 75 years.
-As a tax-paying nonprofit mutual insurance company and independent licensee of the Blue Cross and Blue Shield Association, Regence is part of a family of companies dedicated to transforming health care by delivering innovative products and services that change the way consumers in Idaho and nationwide experience health care.
+Regence BlueShield of Idaho, based in Lewiston, has been serving Idahoans for more than seven decades and now provides more than 257,000 people with comprehensive health insurance solutions.
+As a nonprofit mutual insurance company and independent licensee of the Blue Cross and Blue Shield Association, Regence is part of a family of companies dedicated to transforming health care by delivering innovative products and services that change the way consumers in Idaho and nationwide experience health care.
 For more information, please visit regence.com, facebook.com/regenceblueshieldofidaho or twitter.com/regenceidaho.